-When someone I consult with asks me, “do I need an attorney?”
+When someone I consult with asks me, "do I need an attorney?"
 I will often pause and think about the variations I have seen of this trick in particular.
-For that reason, I will often say, “I think everyone should be represented by an attorney.
-At least that way they know what they are agreeing to is reasonable.”
+For that reason, I will often say, "I think an attorney should represent everyone.
+At least that way they know what they agree to is reasonable."

-Today I am going to discuss a couple of the worst tricks I have seen that have made a parent’s visitation order unenforceable.
+Today, I will discuss a couple of the worst tricks I have seen that have made a parent's visitation order unenforceable.

 Example #1 -I have a Standard Visitation Order, Don't I?

-He learned he did not have normal visitation when, after the divorce, he tried to exercise his visitation and his ex-wife refused to let him see his kids.
+He learned he did not have regular visitation when, after the divorce, he tried to exercise his visitation, and his ex-wife refused to let him see his kids.
 She told him that he only had standard visitation when she agreed.

 The language that his ex-wife's attorney had placed in the order was for a standard visitation order.
 However, the attorney had also slipped this language in: